pingidentity/pingidentity-devops-getting-started/docs/get-started/getStartedWithGitRepo.md

 ---
 # Deploy an Example Stack

+!!! info "Orchestration note"
+    While this example uses Docker Compose, our recommended platform for running Ping products in containers is Kubernetes.
+This example will be updated in the near future to use our Helm charts and a default server profile collection.

 The `pingidentity-devops-getting-started` [repository](https://github.com/pingidentity/pingidentity-devops-getting-started) contains all of our working Docker and Kubernetes examples.

 ## What You'll Do